Skip to main content

 • Exports human-readable, Markdown, and machine-readable JSON output.

-• Pushes summaries to the Xerg API and can fail CI when confirmed waste is above a threshold.
+• Connects to Xerg Cloud with xerg connect, pushes summaries when you choose, and can fail CI when confirmed waste is above a threshold.

 • Exposes hosted audit history, recommendations, and selected control actions through a hosted MCP server for paid workspaces.